 This race was at Spa in 2000 where the Ferrari was quite competitive and comparable with the McLarens.
 In the previous two years (1999 and 1998), Ferrari was only playing a catch-up game.
 In 2000, they were right up there with the McLaren team, barring this one, of course.

-The onboard camera from Mika’s car shows how fast the McLaren was on the straights.
-Part of it was attributed to the fact that it had rained and Schumacher continued to be on intermediates while Mika was on slicks.
-As the track dried up, Mika’s brilliance came to the fore.
+The onboard camera from Hakkinen’s car shows how fast the McLaren was on the straights.
+Part of it was attributed to the fact that it had rained and Schumacher continued to be on intermediates while Hakkinen was on slicks.
+As the track dried up, Hakkinen’s brilliance came to the fore.

 Here is another outside view of the same overtake.